ocsi0520/sentivisor-frontend/docs/build-process/build-entire-app.md

 But for ease of use you can just execute [`npm run build`](../../package.json?plane1#L8).

-## Load extension into chromium-based browser
+## Load the extension into a chromium-based browser

-After you succesfully built the app, the `dist` folder is present.
+After you successfully built the app, the `dist` folder is present.
 Open your chromium-based browser (personally I use [Brave](https://brave.com/))

 1. Go to [chrome://extensions](chrome://extensions) (Brave automatically redirects to *brave://extensions*)